 - You opened too many cards recently.
 Creditors may question your creditworthiness if you regularly open and close credit cards.

 It’s important to understand how your credit score impacts the application process for a business credit card.
-If your credit score is on the lower side, check out our review of the Wells Fargo Business Secured Card, a secured business credit card which will help you to rebuild your financial footing.
-If you have excellent credit, take a look at our review of the Capital One Spark Cash business credit card.
+If your credit score is on the lower side, check out our review of the Wells Fargo Business Secured Card, a secured business credit card that will help you to rebuild your financial footing.
+If you have excellent credit, take a look at our review of the Capital One Spark Cash for Business credit card.

 TRUiC has partnered with CardRatings for our coverage of credit card products.
 TRUiC and CardRatings may receive a commission from card issuers.